alexgo-io/alexlab-doc/docs/product-features/surge/key-concepts.md

 ## Staking in Surge 🔹

-Staking in ALEX Surge allows liquidity providers to commit their LP tokens to a specific pool in exchange for `$ALEX` rewards.
+Staking in ALEX Surge allows liquidity providers to commit their LP tokens to a specific pool in exchange for $ALEX rewards.
 By staking, participants help strengthen liquidity pools while earning rewards based on the total amount staked in each round.

 **LP tokens can only be staked during the staking phase of each Surge round and remain locked until the end of the reward emission phase.** At that point, stakers can harvest their rewards and unstake their LP tokens.
-Rewards are distributed proportionally, meaning pools with more staked LP tokens and higher votes receive a larger share of `$ALEX`.
+Rewards are distributed proportionally, meaning pools with more staked LP tokens and higher votes receive a larger share of $ALEX.

 Staking is optional but offers an additional incentive for liquidity providers looking to maximize their returns in ALEX Surge.

 ## Voting Power ⚖️

-Voting power in ALEX Surge determines how much influence a participant has when distributing `$ALEX` rewards across liquidity pools.
-It is calculated based on a user’s `ALEX` and `LiALEX` holdings at the start of each Surge round.
+Voting power in ALEX Surge determines how much influence a participant has when distributing $ALEX rewards across liquidity pools.
+It is calculated based on a user’s $ALEX and $LiALEX holdings at the start of each Surge round.

 Each user can allocate their voting power to one or multiple pools.
 The more votes a pool receives, the higher the share of rewards it earns.
 Once a vote is cast, the used voting power cannot be changed for that round.